 The combination of computer vision and artificial intelligence (AI) will help organizations and companies minimize their risk for crime at their facilities:

 - Armed intruders.
 A number of firms have developed software that can “see” a weapon in someone’s hand, recognize it as a potential threat and alert security personnel.

 - Arson.
 In similar fashion, computers could be trained to recognize items and activities that might indicate a threat of arson, such as carrying fuel cans and stacking combustible materials near a building.
 Alerting staff and security personnel to such activities could allow them to either prevent the crime or react to the fire quickly.

 - Civil unrest.
-Combining security camera images of someone stacking bricks on a sidewalk with intelligence about a scheduled march or protest in the area could help businesses to take pre-emptive action in protecting their patrons, personnel and buildings.
+Combining security camera images with intelligence about a scheduled march or protest in the area could help businesses to take pre-emptive action in protecting their patrons, personnel and buildings.